·

 Starfield Library is a good place to spend an afternoon.

 *Personal note: I don’t tolerate humidity well at all, and find August in Korea to be quite difficult.
-It’s been incredibly hot here over the last week, reaching temperatures in the mid-30s and higher.
+It’s incredibly humid here, with temperatures usually reaching the mid-30s and higher.

 Busan benefits from its location on the southeastern coast of Korea.
 It’s slightly cooler than Seoul in August, with average daily temperatures of 24°C | 76.5°F to 28°C | 82°F. The heat index is estimated at 32°C | 90°F, with an average humidity of 81%.